PretzelBites-CS2520/FractalsProject/README.md

 ***
 ### Known Issues
 - May be difficult to make interactive GUI with just Turtle.
 Look into Tkinter
-- Reset button makes fractal generation noticeably slower
+- Invert button multiple times makes fractal generation noticeably slower for Mandelbrot (may not be fixable? given nature of generating)
 - ~~When pressing cancel on reset button, it conntinues from last turtle position~~
 - ~~Text is not showing up (may be a minor issue?)~~
 - ~~Sometimes random color generation creates strings that cause errors ex: bad color string: #f7c5a~~